mchaput/whoosh/docs/source/parsing.rst

 .. tip::

-    You can instantiate a QueryParser object without specifying a schema, however the parser will not process the text of the user query (see :ref:`querying and indexing <index-query>` below).
+    You can instantiate a QueryParser object without specifying a schema, however the parser will not process the text of the user query.
 This is useful for debugging, when you want to see how QueryParser will build a query, but don't want to make up a schema just for testing.

 Once you have a QueryParser object, you can call ``parse()`` on it to parse a query string into a query object::